AmmeKo/Portfolio-Project/README.md

         return clean_form

 ![Initial Screen](./screenshots/news-initial.png)
-Below this form is populated with the results from the default search of top headlines in the USA today.
+On the screen below this form is populated with the results from the default search of top headlines in the USA today.

 Upon the user submitting search criteria, the app generates a url and parses the JSON data returned from the API.